-After the data is ready for analysis, we can continue to benefit from understanding how to program as many of the languages we mentioned have robust data analysis features built into (or onto) the language.
+After the data is ready for analysis, you can continue to benefit from understanding how to program.
+Many of the languages mentioned here have robust data analysis features built into (or onto) them.
 For example, statisticians developed the R language specifically for the purpose of performing data analysis.
-Python, with the addition of packages like NumPy, SciPy and pandas, offers a rich and comparable data analysis environment.
+Pythonwith the addition of packages like NumPy, SciPy, and pandasoffers a rich and comparable data analysis environment.
 But, preparing and analyzing the data is not enough.
-We also need to communicate our results and one of the most effective methods for that is data visualization (of which we devote several chapters to in this book).
-Again, Excel has the ability to produce graphics and with judicial modification of the default settings, good visualization can be done with Excel.
-However, in our opinion, flexibility and detail in data visualization is best achieved through programming.
-Both Python and R have some feature-rich packages for generating and exporting data visualization, and we will cover some examples in later chapters.
-But in many cases, we may just combine all of these steps and functions in the same script.
-We can write one script to grab the source data, manipulate/clean it, and run the analysis on it and then visualize the results.
+You also need to communicate your results and one of the most effective methods for that is data visualization (covered in several chapters of this book).
+Again, Excel can produce graphics.
+With judicial modification of the default settings, you can get good visualization with Excel.
+However, in our opinion, flexibility and detail in data visualization are best achieved through programming.
+Both Python and R have some feature-rich packages for generating and exporting data visualization.
+In many cases, however, you can combine all these steps and functions in the same script.
+You can write one script to grab the source data, manipulate/clean it, run the analysis on it, and then visualize the results.

+AU: Can you specify which chapters? --John

+AR: just cleaned it up, we don’t spend much time focusing specifically on visualizations packages.

 Data Management

-If there was one skill we could hold off on learning, it’s data management, but we would only be able to dismiss it for a while.
-Within information security (as well as most other disciplines) our data can quickly multiply.
-If we don’t learn to manage it, the strain of ever-expanding data will take its toll on our efficiency and effectiveness.
-As we mentioned, we can leverage spreadsheets for the simple analyses.
-We will quickly outgrow that stage and should be resolved to expanding our repertoire to programing languages and simple formats like comma-separated value (CSV) files.
-At this point, we may see some benefits by moving our data into a database, but it still may not be necessary.
+If there is one skill you can hold off on learning, it’s data management, but you can put it off only for a while.
+Within information security (as well as most other disciplines), your data can quickly multiply.
+If you don’t learn to manage it, the strain of ever-expanding data will take its toll on efficiency and effectiveness.
+As mentioned, you can leverage spreadsheets for the simple analyses.
+You will quickly outgrow that stage and should be resolved to expanding your repertoire to programming languages and simple formats like comma-separated value (CSV) files.
+At this point, you may see some benefits by moving your data into a database, but it still may not be necessary.